fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v2.1.0/Get-AzureRemoteAppCollectionUsageDetails.md

 ## PARAMETERS

 ### -AsJob
-Indicates that the cmdlet runs in the background as a Windows PowerShellÂ® job.
+Indicates that the cmdlet runs in the background as a Windows PowerShell job.

 ```yaml
 Type: SwitchParameter